danlassiter/danlassiter.github.io/_posts/2015-03-22-webexp-basics.markdown

 * [JavaScript: The Good Parts](http://shop.oreilly.com/product/9780596517748.do), a wonderful little book by Douglas Crockford on good and bad aspects of JavaScript, useful for those with some (but not necessarily lots of) programming chops

 * [JSLint](http://www.jslint.com/), Crockford's (fairly demanding) style-checking tool for JavaScript.
-(Note: my code does not always conform to Crockford's recommendations, since I wrote a lot of it before encountering his book; but it would be better if it did.)
+(Note: my code does not always conform to Crockford's recommendations, since I wrote a lot of it before encountering his book and probably have still not fully absorbed it; but it would be better if it did.)